cucumber/docs/content/gherkin.md

 {{% note "Rails users"%}}
 We recommend using a [`Given` with a multiline table argument](https://github.com/aslakhellesoy/cucumber-rails-test/blob/master/features/manage_lorries.feature) to [set up records](https://github.com/aslakhellesoy/cucumber-rails-test/blob/master/features/step_definitions/lorry_steps.rb) instead of fixtures.
-This way, you can read the Scenario and make sense out of it without having to look elsewhere (at the fixtures).
+This way, you can read the scenario and make sense out of it without having to look elsewhere (at the fixtures).
 {{% /note %}}

 ### When